TinySuccubus/GIF-goin-SimpleRocket2/README.md

   Start with "IMG"
   5 digits of numbers
   End with ".bmp"
-The numbers of different picture should be continuous(like IMG00000.bmp IMG000001.bmp) Then input the numbers of the picture's name which u want to start from at the first time the console ask for input Input how many other pictures u want to merge at the 3rd time ask for input Then just wait for it is done.The data is in "out.txt".
+The numbers of different picture should be continuous(like IMG00000.bmp IMG000001.bmp).
+Then input the numbers of the picture's name which u want to start from at the first time the console ask for input.
+Input how many other pictures u want to merge at the 3rd time ask for input.
+Then just wait for it is done.The data is in "out.txt".

 ### For the 2nd function